 - Store hydrogen peroxide in plastic bottles, away from sunlight and heat

 Of course, this isn’t the entire list of uses for hydrogen peroxide and it can go on.
 The list is much more extensive and many more applications can be found if you look them up on the internet.
+One thing remains certain, this is the type of item you need in your household.
+It can make your life easier in an emergency situation.

 Stay Safe and God Bless!